XavierBerger/RPi-Monitor/docs/source/41_faq.rst

 Frequently Asked Questions
 ==========================

+RPi-Monitor is displaying NaN instead of value in my distro ``lambda``.
+Can you fixe this issue?
+  There are a lot of GNU/Linux distribution available, I can't support all of them.
+  I dicided since the beginning to Raspbian as target OS.
+The version v2.13 has been tested on ``2017-11-29-raspbian-stretch-lite.img``.
+  Remember, in **RPi-Monitor**, everything is configurable.
+It should then be possible to update configuration files to match the specificities of your distro.

 RPi-Monitor's graphs are not clean and frequently drop down to zero as in screenshot bellow.
 How can I have a clean curve?
   .. image:: _static/faq001.png